kodecocodes/i9t/uikit-dynamics/uikit-dynamics.markdown

 }
 ```

 Now you can really see the power of the spring field!
 The `UIPushBehavior` gave the white square a nudge upwards and it sprung right back to the center of the field.
-Push direction is a vector and setting y to -1 means up.
-The magnitude of the push behavior was set to a small number because the density was set to a small value - the normal push magnitude would kick that box out of the field.
-Try removing the magnitude and you'll notice it does exit the field, however, the collision boundary makes it bounce right back into the field.
+Push direction is a vector and setting _y_ to -1 means up.

+The magnitude of the push behavior is set to a small number because the density is set to a small value – the normal push magnitude would kick that box out of the field.

+Try removing the magnitude, and you'll notice it does exit the field; however, the collision boundary bounces it back into play.

 > **CHALLENGE**: Try attaching the orange box to a point with a `UIAttachmentBehavior` behavior.
 Use the `init(_:attachedToAnchor:)` method to anchor it to the point.
-You might like to play around with the Playground (it's kind of the point!) and see what other effects you can come up with.
+You might like to play around with the playground (That's kind of the point!) and see what other effects you manifest.

-## Applying Dynamics to a Real App
+## Applying dynamics to a real app

-Playing around with UIKit Dynamics in a Playground is fun - but you're probably interested in incorporating it in a real application.
-Dynamics aren't just all for physics simulations and games!
+Playing around with UIKit Dynamics in a Playground is fun – but it's not real until it's in an app.
 UIKit Dynamics is really designed for non-game applications.
-In reality your application may only need dynamics in a few key places to give it the extra "pop" you are looking for.
-A little does go a long way!
+In reality, your application may only need dynamics in a few key places to give it that extra "pop" you're after.
+A little goes a long way!

-### Introducing DynamicPhotoDisplay
+### Meet DynamicPhotoDisplay

-For this part of the chapter, you'll be working with simple photo viewing application.
-The user is displayed with a scrolling list of photo thumbnails and tapping on them displays a full screen version.
-You can find the starter project as well as the final solution in the resources folder for this chapter.
+For this part, you'll work with simple photo viewing application.
+The user sees a scrolling list of photo thumbnails and taps them to see a full screen version.

+You'll find the starter project as well as the final solution in the resources folder for this chapter.
 Open it in Xcode and build and run it.
 You should see the following:

 ![width=80%](images/dynamicphotodisplay_initialwithfull.png)

 You'll notice the full screen view of a photo shows a bit of metadata.
 The user might encounter a photo where that metadata box obscures a part of the photo.

-Your job is to make that box movable but only allow it to rest in the middle bottom or middle top of the image.
-The box should snap into place in the closest resting spot and give a cushy feel when it does.
+Your job is to make that box movable, but it should snap into place at the middle-bottom or middle-top of the image and give a cushy feel when it does.

-The project structure is simple.
+The project's structure is simple.
 The photos are displayed with a `UICollectionViewController` using a custom `UICollectionViewCell`.
-When the cell is tapped the full photo view is displayed using standard UIView animations to have it fall from the top of the view.
+When the user taps a cell, standard UIView animations make the corresponding full photo view fall in from the top of the view.

-### Sticky Behavior
+### Sticky behavior

-You're going to create a new composite behavior to encapsulate the springy cushiony feel for the metadata box.
+You're going to create a new composite behavior to encapsulate the springy-cushiony feel for the metadata box.

 Create a new class by clicking on **File\New\File...**, select **Swift File** and name it **StickyEdgesBehavior.swift**.
 Replace the contents of that file with the following:

 ```swift
 import UIKit